What is Relationship and Sexual Addiction?

 - Losing track of time when engaging in sexual behaviors

 - Obsession with sexual thoughts and behaviors

-- Feelings of distress, anxiety, restlessness, and, in rare cases, violence if unable to engage in sexual behavior
+Feelings of distress, anxiety, restlessness, and, in rare cases, violence if unable to engage in sexual behaviors

 As sex addiction progresses some of the behaviors can increase in riskiness and intensity.
 Some of these behaviors can include:

 - Engaging in unsafe sex